amiartint/flowtube/README.md

 ## Features

 ### Modern and Intuitive Interface
-- **Channel Management**: Interface with tabs to add and remove channels with friendly names
+- **Channel Management**: Interface with tabs to add and remove channels with friendly names, including stylized display and individual removal buttons
 - **Pagination System**: Easy navigation between sets of videos
 - **Responsive Design**: Adapts to different screen sizes